IPod advertising: Silhouette style

 The silhouette advertising campaign featured dark silhouetted characters against brightly colored backgrounds.
 They were usually dancing and, in television commercials, backed by up-beat, energetic music.
 The silhouetted dancers held iPods while listening to them with Apple's supplied earphones.
 The iPods and earphones appeared in white to stand out against the colored background and black silhouettes.
 Apple changed the style of these commercials often depending on the song's theme or genre.
 "It had a hook that was really was captivating and didn't try to impress us with the coolness of any particular person.
 Instead, it did what Apple does best: it created an iconic image, which immediately came to communicate Apple and iPod."

 At first, however, Steve Jobs did not like the Silhouette campaign when it was presented to him.
 He was not certain that the silhouettes would work since they didn't show the product in detail and they didn't explain what the iPods did.
 The ad designers fought to convince Steve and copywriter James Vincent suggested adding the tagline "1,000 songs in your pocket" to address the issue.
 Steve Jobs decided to go with it.
 He would later claim it was his idea to push for the more iconic ads.

 This change of strategy was a very successful one for the company.
 Previous ads for Apple's computers usually featured a high-quality photograph of the product on a white background with a short tag-line.
 In those ads the focus was entirely on the product and its craftsmanship.
 With the creation of the Silhouette campaign, however, the focus shifted from convincing consumers to purchase the device to asking them to "buy the emotion."
 Everything about the ads was energetic — the bright shades of tropical-like colors of lime green, yellow, fuchsia, bright blue, and pink, to the energetic and danceable rock, pop, and hip hop music, and the simple tag-lines.
 The whiteness of the iPod and the earphones against the black of the silhouette and the bright backgrounds further helped launch the iPod into icon status.
 The white earbuds also became an icon signifying the iPod itself.
 The ubiquitous nature of the advertising campaign ensured everyone was exposed to ads.

-Evolution of the Silhouette Style
+Evolution

 The original television commercials and posters featured solid black silhouettes against a solid bright color, which usually changed every time the camera angle changed.
 Some of the television adverts also depict highlights on the silhouettes using darkened shades of the background color, and shadows on the floor.
 Since then, various commercials in the campaign have changed the format further: